Atlantic Immigration Program (AIP) 2026: How to Apply

 Key Takeaways

-• Processing takes 6-12 months for PR after endorsement, but you can work on a temporary permit while waiting [2]
+- Processing now takes about 26 months for PR after submission (as of June 2026, down from 38 months), and you can work on a temporary permit while waiting - though that permit is up to 2 years and non-renewable [2]

 FAQ